-The Company's flagship project is Norasa which includes the wholly owned Valencia project (ML 149) which has a 25-year mining licence.
-In addition, the Company has a 100% interest in Dunefield Mining Company (Pty) Ltd.'s Namibplaas project (EPL 3638), which is located 7.5 km north east of Valencia.
+Norasa includes the wholly owned Valencia project (ML 149) which has a 25-year mining licence and Namibplaas project (EPL 3638), which is located 7.5 km north east of Valencia.
 Both projects have NI 43-101 compliant uranium resources and reserves.
 The Valencia and Namibplaas properties are considered to be material properties.
-The Company also has a 51% interest in Ondundu (EPL 3195) which is subject to and earn-in agreement with B2Gold.
 Information concerning the Valencia and Namibplaas projects is discussed further below and is referenced above under "General Development of the Business - Three Year History and Significant Acquisitions".